petergridge/Irrigation-V5/readme_new.md

 If the switch becomes unavailable the program the zone will abort and a notification raised

 ### Debounce Delay
-When a change will result in a program being aborted, there is a 5 second delay to accommodate any false readings.
+When a change that results in a program being aborted occurs, there is a 5 second delay to accommodate any false readings.
 For example if the rain sensor switched from off to on and then off again within 5 seconds the program will continue.

 # Features[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)